polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/tools/create-a-txwrapper.md

 ### 6. Publish your package

-Once you've made sure that versioning make sense and that the [package works locally][npm-pack], refer to [this guide][npm-publish] to learn how publish your package to `NPM`.
+Once you've made sure that versioning make sense and that the [package works locally](https://docs.npmjs.com/cli/v6/commands/npm-pack), refer to [this guide](https://docs.npmjs.com/cli/v6/commands/npm-publish) to learn how publish your package to `NPM`.

 ## Examples